Qabel/qabel.github.io/_docs/Threat-Model.md

 An attacker has no advanced capabilities regarding security by being a Qabel user.

 ###3.
 Qabel Servers
-Since a user has to be authenticated to be able to upload files on the server the provider knows the prefixes of each identity.
+Since a user has to be authenticated to be able to upload files on the server the provider knows the prefixes of each account.
 Due to this it is able to monitor all file writes and can match them to the registered user.
 During the creation of a folder it can observe in which parent folder it is created.
 Thereby it can reconstruct the directory tree of *A*.
 As soon as a user requests (meta) files in the order of the (sub-)directory tree, *O* can assume that *A* shared the (sub-)directory with the user.

 To prevent Qabel from being used as an illegal file distribution platform currently a user also needs to be authenticated for downloading a file.
-Thus the identities of uploaders and downloaders can be linked.
+Thus the accounts of uploaders and downloaders can be linked.
 Since downloading of files can be conducted without possessing the respective file key this link can be faked.

 ###4.i.
 Client Eavesdropper
 A client eavesdropper can observe which storage server a user writes to and which storage servers it reads from.
 It can guess which drop server*s* a user uses to receive message (most requested drop server*s*) but it cannot guess the specific drop ID (since the message lengths should be similar and thus indistinguishable).